Anti-Racist Resources For You, Your Family & Your Business

 Educational materials for business owners, parents and more.

-The Tory Burch Foundation’s Embrace Ambition initiative was established in 2017 to explore implicit bias and shatter stereotypes.
-Following a year marked by widespread anti-racism organizing and an increase in violence against communities of color, we’re more resolute in our commitment to having difficult conversations, internally and with you, our extended family.
+Following a widespread anti-racism organizing and an increase in violence against communities of color, hte Foundation is reaffirming its commitment to having difficult conversations, internally and with you, our extended family.
 We understand that addressing racial inequality requires change at a structural level, as well as education and changing attitudes on a personal level.

-Heeding Mellody Hobson’s call to be Color Brave, we’ve curated a list of organizations and resources that tackles issues facing communities in the United States.
-There are so many excellent antiracist organizations and resources, and we are always looking for more tools.
-Please drop us a note at firstname.lastname@example.org if you know of an organization, tool or campaign we should be aware of.
+In the interest of fostering dialogue and education, we’ve curated a list of organizations and resources that tackles issues facing communities of color in the United States.
+There are so many excellent antiracist organizations and resources, and we are regularly updating this list to include them.

 ORGANIZATIONS CREATING CHANGE